Eskatrem/eskatrem.github.io/Newton-Raphson.md

             error = abs(candidate_value-target)
         return candidate,n

+Running that in the Python interpreter:

+    :::Python
+    In [5]: approx_sqrt_two_nr()
+    Out[5]: (1.4142156862745099, 4)

+It only takes 4 iterations against 17 iterations required by the bisection algorithm.
+Much faster!

 The problem lies in the command `derivative(func)`, which is supposed to calculate the derivative of func.
 It is possible to do it with the numerical derivative, which consists at approximating the quantity